Pommy Arrives in Australia

 Pommy Arrives in Australia is a 1913 Australian silent film directed by Raymond Longford.
-The director's first comedy, and the first purely comic feature made in Australia, it is considered a lost film.
+The director's first comedy, and the first purely comic feature made in Australia, Longford called it "the first comedy produced in Australia."

+It is considered a lost film.

 Synopsis

-An English immigrant is caught up in a series of comic incidents in Australia due to a trio of local tomboys.
+An English immigrant is caught up in a series of comic incidents in Australia due to the actions of a trio of local tomboys.

+Two of the film's incidents were described this way: "One day last week a new arrival, dressed in a conventional Norfolk jacket and a cap with the regulation check pattern, stepped out of a tramcar, and, quite ignorant of the fact that Sydney possessed a careful Lord Mayor, absent-mindedly dropped his ticket upon the road.
+He was pounced upon by one of the City Council's uniformed officials, and there ensued a strenuous and mirth-provoking passage-at-arms between the two.
+Later on the same 'Pommy' was seen out at La Perouse, surrounded by an excited horde of fearful cannibals, all bent upon testing imported stock."